 Injectables are convenient, minimally invasive, and have minimal down time.
 ThermiSmoothTM is a radiofrequency skin tightening procedure that requires no downtime but is performed in a series of four weekly treatments by our aestheticians.
 There is no downtime.
 It works by heating the skin to a desired temperature which induces skin tightening by collagen contraction and remodeling, as well as long term stimulation of collagen production.
 Please contact the Aesthetic Surgery Center at 239-594-9100 for a consultation for your non surgical facelift options.

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, Dr. Ross, or Dr. Holmes is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will listen to your goals, examine you, and explain proposed changes to you.

 No. The beauty of this procedure is that the face is strengthened in multiple layers during an endoscopic facelift.
 The flexibility of this procedure allows it to be custom designed to suit the needs of a 42 year old, or a 69 year old.